Triggers

 Finally, click "Save & Publish" to publish this trigger.

-Now you can use the Trigger URL in any workflow service that allows sending POST requests (recommended) or GET requests (for backwards compatibility) - or you can incorporate it into a custom workflow that you have developed yourself.
+Now you can use the Trigger URL in any workflow service that allows sending POST requests - or you can incorporate it into a custom workflow that you have developed yourself.

 Create a draft